jayantadn/vkhillseva/README.md

 ## Pre-requisites

 ## Build steps
-1. copy `key.properties` file into root of the repo, which contains the following elements
+1. copy `key.properties` file into the path `\vkhgaruda\android\key.properties`, which contains the following elements
   ```
   storePassword=your_store_password
   keyPassword=your_key_password